Combinatorial Proofs in Bordered Heegaard Floer homology: Computations on invariants

 In these diagrams, the two middle positions are paired, and there can be an arbitrary number of points between them in the full pointed matched circle.
-Since no arrow in $\widehat{CFDD}(\iz)$ gives off an algebra element with two separate strands, this cannot be used to form a type $DA$ arrow for the identity.
+Since no arrow in $\hatdd(\iz)$ gives off an algebra element with two separate strands, this cannot be used to form a type $\DA$ arrow for the identity.

-If the middle idempotent is occupied on the right, it is possible to multiply both intervals as the first step, but not possible to multiply only the lower interval.
+If the middle idempotent is occupied on the right, it is possible to multiply both intervals to the right as the first step, but not possible to multiply only the lower interval.
 So the only sequence is: